Tuesday, 31 January 2023

 One of the best dinner tables in the world.

-As with most days, we had a recap about the day's activities followed by a briefing for the coming day.
+As with most days, we had a recap on the day's activities followed by a briefing for the coming day.
 Tomorrow we are heading for Cape Burks and an 'abandoned' Russian station.

 2024 looms!